Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - non-primary mailboxes,
 - mailboxes you don't add to Outlook but just use an assigned "Send As" or "Send on Behalf" right by choosing a different "From" address,
-- or distribution lists, for which you use an assigned "Send As" or "Send on Behalf" right by choosing a different "From" address, create a group or e-mail address specific signature, where the group or the e-mail-address does not refer to the mailbox or distribution group the e-mail is sent from, but rather the user or group who has the right to send from this mailbox or distribution group.
+- or distribution lists, for which you use an assigned "Send As" or "Send on Behalf" right by choosing a different "From" address, create a group or e-mail address specific signature, where the group or the e-mail address does not refer to the mailbox or distribution group the e-mail is sent from, but rather the user or group who has the right to send from this mailbox or distribution group.

 An example:
 Members of the group "Example\Group" have the right to send as mailbox m<area>@example.com and as the distribution group dg<area>@example.com.